-This type of LiDAR system is installed on top of the drone or helicopter.
+This type of LiDAR system is installed on top of a drone or helicopter.
 It emits lights toward the ground, which returns to the sensor.
 It’s further divided into two types — Bathymetric and Topographic LiDAR.

-Topographic LiDAR: It’s used for obtaining the surface models that play a vital role in many applications, such as urban planning, forestry, landscape ecology, geomorphology, survey assessment as well as coastal engineering.
+Topographic LiDAR: This type of LiDAR is used for obtaining the surface models that play a vital role in many applications, such as urban planning, forestry, landscape ecology, geomorphology, survey assessment, and coastal engineering.

 Applications of LiDAR Technology

-Agriculture & Archaeology:
+Agriculture & Archaeology

 Digital Elevation Model (Also known as Digital Terrain Model or DTM)